CPMpy/cpmpy/README.md

-## Welcome to CPMpy.
+## Welcome to CPMpy

 CPMpy is a numpy-based library for conveniently modeling constraint programming problems in Python.

 It aims to connect to common constraint solving systems that have a Python API, such as or-tools, as well as other CP modeling languages with a python API (python-MiniZinc, PyCSP3, NumberJack) that in turn support a wide range of solvers.

 It is inspired by CVXpy, SciPy and Numberjack, and as most modern scientific Python tools, it uses numpy arrays as basic data structure.
 You can read about its origins and design decisions in [this short paper](https://github.com/tias/cppy/blob/master/docs/modref19_cppy.pdf).

 ### Quick start

-CPMpy is available in the Python Package Index.
+CPMpy is available in the Python Package Index, and hence can be installed as follows:

     pip install cpmpy